 During treatment it is important to adhere strictly to your mouth care plan as prescribed by your dentist.

 - Monitor your oral health during cancer therapy to prevent, detect, and treat complications as soon as possible.

-- When treatment is necessary, you should consult the oncologist before any dental procedure, including dental prophylaxis.
+- When treatment is necessary, you should consult the oncologist before any dental procedure is undertaken.

-- If your doctor prescribes both an antibacterial rinse (Peridex) and an antifungal rinse or lozenge (nystatin), do not take them together because they will not work as well.
-Separate them by at least one hour.
+- If your doctor prescribes both antibiotics and an antifungal rinse or lozenge (nystatin), do not take them together because this will reduce their efficacy.
+Separate their intake by at least one hour.

 - To prevent discomfort when eating, you may apply Viscous Xylocaine (topical anesthetic) to your mouth, especially before meals.
 Viscous Xylocaine can be swished and spit out or it can be applied directly to a specific area with cotton tipped applicator.

-- Pain medicine may also be used.
-Tylenol or stronger pain medication may help reduce oral pain.
-If taken half an hour before meals it may be more comfortable to eat.
+- Pain medicine. such as Tylenol or stronger analgesics may help reduce oral pain if taken half an hour before meals.

-- It is important to avoid aspirin or non-steroidal medication (Advil, Motrin) products while on chemotherapy since they may cause bleeding problems.
+- It is important to avoid aspirin or non-steroidal painkillers (Advil, Motrin) while on chemotherapy since they may increase bleeding tendencies.